xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 xr-collector-health-monitor-1.3.1-eXR_7.3.1.x86_64.rpm                                 100%   74MB  36.9MB/s   00:02
 ```

-- **Install Package with XR AppMgr:** Return to the IOS-XR CLI and install the package with AppMgr
+- **Install Package with XR AppMgr:** Return to the IOS-XR CLI and install the package with AppMgr.
 ```
 [R1-MAcrocarpa:/misc/app_host]$ exit
 logout